PhysiCell-Tools/Studio-Guide/README.md

   ### Custom Data
   <img src="./images/cell_customdata_virus.png" width="100%">

    Define custom data parameters for this cell type.
+If the "Conserve" attribute is toggled on, when a cell of that cell type divides, that custom data value will be divided equally into each daughter cell.

   ### Misc
   <img src="./images/cell_misc_param_distrib.png" width="100%">